P1G30N17/dnd-text-adventure/README.md

 - Boss room prepared message to alert the player that the boss is ahead
 - Potentially adding a combat simulator (such as random damage from the players avatar to the boss, and vice versa, adjusting for current inventory increasing said damage)

+## Walkthrough

+Below is a step by step guide on how to achieve a Victory in the DnD Text Adventure Game:

+1. Move North from the Lost Village.
+2. Move East from the Haunted Mine.
+3. Get the Holy Cross item from the Flooded Mineshaft.
+4. Move West from the Flooded Mineshaft.
+5. Move South from the Haunted Mine.
+6. Move South from the Lost Village.
+7. Move West from the Howling Forest.
+8. Get the Bible item from the Wolf Den.
+9. Move West from the Wolf Den.
+10. Move South from the Howling forest.
+11. Use the Crumbling Shrine iteractable terrain piece in the Clear Spring.
+12. Move North from the Clear Spring.
+13. Move North from the Howling Forest.
+14. Move East from the Lost Village.
+15. Get the Axe item from the Lumber Yard.
+16. Move East from the Lumber Yard.
+17. Get the Crypy Key item from the Forbidden Grotto.
+18. Move North from the Forbidden Grotto.
+19. Get the Wooden Stake item from the Cemetary.
+20. Move South from the Cemetary.
+21. Move South from the Forbidden Grotta.
+22. Fight the Vampire Lord and achive victory.

 ## Testing

 - The text adventure game was continuosly tested throughout its development within the gitpod terminal along with being tested once deployed to Heroku.